d4m4s74/Cube-Solver/readme.md

 Finally the function returns a pair_int_int containing the orientation of the layer, and the correct OLL or PLL.
 Or two negative numbers if nothing is found.
 ##### solve_oll() and solve_pll()
 The functions solve_oll() and solve_pll() are relatively simple.
 They call find_oll or pll to get the right index and orientation (amount of y moves).
 Then the function turns the cube using an y move, runs the right OLL or PLL algorithm, and in case of solve_pll() turns the U layer to finally solve the cube.
 The functions return the algorithm used to solve the cube in standard cube notation.
+#### utils.c and utils.h
+Some functions to make my life a bit easier.
+##### mod()
+Because the normal % doesn't work with negative numbers, this is "my own version" that does.
+With special thanks to the cs50 discord.
+##### make_pair_int_int()
+For some functions I want to return more than one variable.
+This one is based on the C++ pair<int, int> and make_pair().
+It creates a struct with two ints: first and second.
+In this case used to return the oll/pll number and the preceding U or y move.
+##### cycle()
+A function that cycles 4 numbers.
+Basically a step up from swap.
+Used in cube.c to cycle the edges and corners for cube moves.
+There is a copy of that move in cube.js
+##### append()
+A function that adds a string to another string, reallocing if necessary.
+Used everywhere in this application.
+##### isNumber() and isBinary()
+Checks if a string contains only digits, or only zeroes and ones.
+Currently only used for loading OLLs and PLLs.